gloony/roundcube_ttrss/README.md

 ```
 Search menu
 Labels and star update with selection and not only one by one
-Find a way to count all article by feed (and activate button last page)
+Find a way to count all articles by feed (and activate button last page)
+Maybe adapt the code for older skins, if there is interest from people (not plannified yet)
 Optimization
 ```